datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 On an infrastructural level, a RIA store is fully self-contained, and is a plain file system storage, not a database.
-It can be set up on any infrastructure that a dataset can be created on, with only few additional software requirements (see below).
+It can be set up on any infrastructure that a dataset can be created on, with only few additional software requirements (see below), and access to datasets can be managed by using file system :term:`permissions`.
 With these attributes, a RIA store is a suitable solution for a number of usecases (back-up, single or multi-user dataset storage, central point for collaborative workflows, ...), be that on private workstations, webservers, compute clusters, or other IT infrastructures.